risk-first/website/menagerie/Complexity-Risk.md

 [Complexity Risk](Complexity-Risk) are the risks to your project due to its underlying "complexity".
 Over the next few sections, we'll break down exactly what we mean by complexity, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of [Complexity Risk](Complexity-Risk).
 However, in this section, we're going to be specifically focusing on _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.

-You could think of this section, then, as **Codebase Risk**:  We'll look, three separate measures of codebase complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.
+You could think of this section, then, as **Codebase Risk**:  We'll look at three separate measures of codebase complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.

 ## Kolmogorov Complexity